-- We ask for participation in two surveys: one asks about legislative, policy, and advocacy work advanced during the year (conducted annually in the summer) and the other is a brief survey of upcoming policy and advocacy priorities (conducted annually in the winter).
+- Participation in Two Annual Surveys – We ask for thoughtful participation in two surveys: one about legislative, policy, and advocacy work advanced during the year (conducted annually in the summer) and about upcoming policy and advocacy priorities (conducted annually in the winter).
 These surveys help connect members with others working on similar issues, elevate issues of collective priority to drive toward solutions and supports, and help Network policy partners know where to invest the most in new policy resources.
-As advocates pivot to respond to needs related to COVID-19, the frequency and purpose of these surveys may change in 2020.

-Invitations to join the PIE Network are made by the Board of Directors, state and national advocates from across the Network.
+Invitations to join the PIE Network are made by the Board of Directors, comprised of state and national advocates from across the Network.
 The PIE Network Board reviews applications on a quarterly basis.